psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 A long silence followed.
 The old women had seated themselves by the corpse, their cloaks over their heads.
 The room was fire-less, and was lit only by a tall wax death-candle, kept against the hour of the going.

-At last Sheen began swaying slowly to and fro, crooning low the while. " I would not be for doing that, Sheen Macarthur," said the deid-watcher in a low voice, but meaningly; adding, after a moment's pause, *"The mice have all left the house."*
+At last Sheen began swaying slowly to and fro, crooning low the while.
+"I would not be for doing that, Sheen Macarthur," said the deid-watcher in a low voice, but meaningly; adding, after a moment's pause, *"The mice have all left the house."*

 Sheen sat upright, a look half of terror half of awe in her eyes.